Select Page

 Author

-ra Marie McCullough is an award-winning author of short stories, debuting her first book, King of the Lake and Other Stories, with WordCrafts Press in 2022.
-Her classic fiction runs the gamut of genres, with nine entertaining tales, from the woeful love story of a family’s healing after being broken by divorce in “King of the Lake” to a couple’s ironic TV obsession that sweeps them into a storm of biblical proportions, in “Too Much TV, You’ll Go Blind.”
+Kira Marie McCullough is also an award-winning author of short stories, debuting her first book, King of the Lake and Other Stories, with WordCrafts Press in 2022.
+Her classic fiction runs the gamut of genres, with 9 entertaining tales, from the woeful love story of a family’s healing after being broken by divorce in “King of the Lake” to a couple’s ironic TV obsession that sweeps them into a storm of biblical proportions, in “Too Much TV, You’ll Go Blind.”

 Her short stories have earned awards and applause.
-In 2023 and 2024 she was the premiere guest interviewed on “The Sound of Texas” radio program with Tumbleweed Smith, which aired on radio stations across the south.
+In 2023 she was the premiere guest on “The Sound of Texas” radio program with Tumbleweed Smith, who interviewed her about her first book on radio stations across the south.
 “Buffet to Die For,” became a finalist in the Tennessee Williams Literary Festival Contest in 2020.
 “Her Best Kiss” was performed before a live audience in New York City as part of Liar’s League NYC’s “Short & Sweet Flash Fiction” event in 2019.
 In 2014 she received the “Creative Writing Award for Fiction” from Texas A&M University-Central Texas.

 She is currently working on a book of historical fiction set in a farming community in Kansas, which takes the reader through the hardships, love stories, and faith of its people.